jarvelov/vue-form-json-schema/docs/api/ui-schema/display-options.md

 ## Single

-The Full option can be a bit verbose when you only rely on a single field's model, and thus you set the `model` property on the `show` object to only use the value of that field's model.
+The Full option can be a bit verbose when you only rely on a single field's model, and thus you set the `model` property on the `displayOptions` object to only use the value of that field's model.

 ```js
 // Option 2 - single model